Volunteers will be crucial to the running of UEFA EURO 2020.

 Glasgow, London to be confirmed in Autumn if applications will re-open

 For more local information, select a venue at the bottom of this page

 Thousands of volunteers involved throughout Europe

 Volunteers will play a key role in the organisation of UEFA EURO 2020.

 For this special edition of the tournament – spread over 12 host cities – UEFA aims to implement a high-quality and memorable volunteer programme across all venues.

 As usual, volunteers will support the delivery of the event's wide-ranging projects, including accreditation, ceremonies, transport, media, ticketing, match operations and spectator services.

-With the tournament to be held for the first time in 12 different countries, UEFA EURO 2020 will definitely feature the most diverse volunteer programme ever, as well as a once-in-a-lifetime opportunity for the thousands of people involved.
+With the tournament to be held for the first time in 12 different countries, UEFA EURO 2020 will feature the most diverse volunteer programme ever, as well as a once-in-a-lifetime opportunity for the thousands of people involved.

-The volunteer programme will be implemented by 12 local organising structures (LOS), locally responsible for the recruitment, training and management of volunteers during the events.
+The volunteer programme will be implemented by 12 local organising structures (LOS), responsible for the recruitment, training and management of volunteers during the events.